howerj/cdb/readme.md

 stored in little-endian format.

 The initial hash table contains an array of 256 2-word values, as mentioned.
-The words are; a position of a hash table in the file and the number of values in that hash table, stored in that order.
-To lookup a key the key is first hashed, the lowest eight bits of the hash are used to index into this table and if there are values in this hash the search then proceeds to the second hash table at the end of the file.
+The words are; a position of a hash table in the file and the number of buckets in that hash table, stored in that order.
+To lookup a key the key is first hashed, the lowest eight bits of the hash are used to index into the initial table and if there are values in this hash the search then proceeds to the second hash table at the end of the file.

 The hash tables at the end of the file contains an array of two word records,